Astral-Sheep/GDUtils/README.md

-This project will contain tools to help people on Godot engine.
+This project will contain tools to help people programming with Godot engine.

 Installation:
 - compile the project